PriyadharshiniN-Rezilyens/Rezilyens-Project/README.md

 The Cyber Threat Data Fetcher is a Python-based tool that fetches and processes threat intelligence data for a given IP address from two renowned sources: AbuseIPDB and VirusTotal.
 This tool allows users to retrieve and analyze data about an IP's reputation, abuse history, and other security-related metrics.
 The collected data can be further processed, logged, or stored for analysis.

-## Features
-   1. API Integration: Fetch data from AbuseIPDB and VirusTotal APIs for a specific IP address.

-   2. Data Processing: Parse and process the response data into a structured format for further use.

-   3. Error Handling: Gracefully handles potential errors such as failed API requests and network issues.

-   4. Logging: Log important information, warnings, and errors throughout the execution process, helping you track the status and diagnose issues.

-   5. Flexible Output: While the default output is logged to the console, the tool can easily be extended to store data in a database or export it to files.

-## Prerequisites
-To run the project, you need the following:

-   i.
-Python 3.x or later.

-   ii.
-The requests library (for making HTTP requests).

-   iii.
-The logging library (for logging the execution process).

 ## How It Works
 Step-1: Fetch Data from APIs